What’s a “Life Stack”? #

 - Leuchtturm 1917 Notebooks – Better than a Moleskine and perfect for use as a Bullet Journal.

-- Hobonichi Techo Planner – Best little day planners ever.
-I’ve carried one for five or six years.
+- Hobonichi Techo Planner – Best little day planner ever.
+I’ve carried one for many years.
 I sometimes use them only sporadically, but I always come back.

 - Mitsu-Bishi Hi-Uni Pencils – I’ve come around on pencils recently.
 I find myself reaching for a pencil as often as a pen.
 More so, maybe.